Waste | Race to Zero Waste | New2U | Food Waste | Recycling | Energy & Water

 Some strategies to reduce your everyday waste include:

 - Dining In!
-The best way to deal with waste is to avoid creating it.
+The best way to deal with waste is to avoid creating it in the first place.
 Whenever possible, dine in!
 Use dishes and flatware that can be washed and reused over anything that is single use.

-- Investing in Reusables!
+- Invest in Reusables!
 Use the hydration stations to refill your reusable water bottle rather than buying bottled water.
 Also consider keeping reusable cutlery and a cloth napkin in your backpack for when you are on the go.
-Think about how many plastic spoons you can keep out of the landfill!
+Think about how many plastic forks you can keep out of the landfill!

 Recycling

 Recycling is an important waste minimization strategy that keeps recoverable materials out of landfills.
+If you cannot avoid creating the waste, make sure it gets into the right bin!
 Recycling is an expectation of everyone at UMass Amherst.
-Recycling is like brushing your teeth...everyone does it…its weird if you don’t.
+It’s like brushing your teeth...everyone does it…its weird if you don’t.

 Students are asked to familiarize themselves with the UMass Recycling FAQs.

-Electronic waste and packaging (including plastic film) recycling is also available at every Residential Service Desk.
+Electronic waste recycling is available at every Residential Service Desk.

 Bay State Textiles: Textile Recycling!